 Waterproofing swimming pools

 Waterproofing in swimming pools is a critical component of the construction works required when building a pool.
 Historically, the trade of “waterproofing” didn’t exist and certainly within the swimming pool industry no specific specialised trades were ever employed to waterproof the structure of the pool.
-Instead pool builders relied on the density and thickness of the concrete pool shell; the relative impermeability of the surface coatings applied to the concrete pool form; as well as epoxy seals and expandable foams to seal around penetrations (pipes, etc).
+Instead in-ground pool builders relied on the density and thickness of the concrete pool shell; the relative impermeability of the surface coatings applied to the concrete pool form; as well as epoxy seals and expandable foams to seal around penetrations (pipes, etc).

 Before I go into more detail on waterproofing practices, probably best if I explained the mechanisms by which swimming pools leak.
 Most people imagine a pool leak in a swimming pool to be related to the failure of the plumbing lines.
 This is sometimes the case – though the widespread use of pipe pressure testing equipment to check for failed lines; and the use of mini excavators to excavate the pluming lines to fail safe depths means plumbing line failures are uncommon and easily fixed; pools also leak through “penetration leaks”, whereby water leaks out of the pool concrete form around the pipe / fitting penetration that passes through the concrete form – pool builders try to mitigate these type of leaks through applying epoxy collars and swellable water stops – which works really well when correctly implemented; the other type of water leak in a swimming pool and by far the hardest to fix is a “structural leak”.
 In this type of leak, water leaks through the concrete form of the pool shell at a slow and often imperceptible rate.
 Most people aren’t even aware of having a “penetration or structural leak” in their swimming pool unless they can visually see a buildup of water on an exposed part of the pool form.